 - Histoplasmomas: expansile lesion in the thalamus, hypothalamus, or chiasmatic region that is small and round and demonstrates peripheral enhancement

 - Modality specific

 - Hypointense lesions with surrounding hypointense edema

 - If an abscess, the rim might be hypointense

 - Ring enhancement typical of an abscess

-- Much like the other fungal infections, can mimic any of the ring enhancing lesions and can present as a nonspecific meningitis.
-Clinical history with travel to endemic areas can help narrow your differential diagnosis.
+- Much like other fungal infections, can mimic any of the ring-enhancing lesions and can present as nonspecific meningitis; clinical history with travel to an area of endemicity can help narrow the differential diagnosis